 - Resources, economy, governance

 Every year, the Summer School takes place in a different part of the world, hosted by the relevant partner research institutions of the IGS North-South.
-The past three courses have been held in Switzerland, Côte d’Ivoire, Kenya and Nepal.
+The past courses have been held in Switzerland, Côte d’Ivoire, Kenya and Nepal.

 Course costs must partly be covered by the PhD project budget.
 Talk to your supervisor and project leader for advice in this respect.